mainwp/mainwp/readme.txt

 == Changelog ==

 = 4.1.5 - 3-18-21 =
-* Fixed: an issue with sending double Daily Digest email
+* Fixed: An issue with sending double Daily Digest email
-* Fixed: an issue with SSL verification feature when adding a child site
+* Fixed: An issue with SSL verification feature when adding a child site
-* Fixed: an issue with the groups filter on the Manage Sites screen
+* Fixed: An issue with the groups filter on the Manage Sites screen
-* Fixed: multiple PHP notices
+* Fixed: Multiple PHP notices
-* Updated: sites table filters saves per user basis
+* Updated: Sites table filters saves per user basis
-* Updated: unset specific data in REST API requests
+* Updated: Unset specific data in REST API requests

 = 4.1.4.1 - 1-28-21 =
 * Fixed: An issue with sites selection when triggering updates